Team-Fruit/ThaumPatch/README.md

 Before you want to add major changes, you might want to discuss them with us first, before wasting your time.
 If you are still willing to contribute to this project, you can contribute via [Pull-Request](https://help.github.com/articles/creating-a-pull-request).

-The [guidelines for contributing](https://github.com/Team-Fruit/ThaumcraftPotionIDPatch/blob/master/CONTRIBUTING.md) contain more detailed information about topics like the used code style and should also be considered.
+The [guidelines for contributing](https://github.com/Team-Fruit/ThaumcraftPatch/blob/master/CONTRIBUTING.md) contain more detailed information about topics like the used code style and should also be considered.

 Here are a few things to keep in mind that will help get your PR approved.

 * A PR should be focused on content.
 * Use the file you are editing as a style guide.
 * Consider your feature.
-  - Is your suggestion already possible using Vanilla + ThaumcraftPotionIDPatch?
+  - Is your suggestion already possible using Vanilla + ThaumcraftPatch?
   - Make sure your feature isn't already in the works, or hasn't been rejected previously.
   - Does your feature simplify another feature of Sing Picture?
 These changes will not be accepted.
   - If your feature can be done by any popular mod, discuss with us first.